dlete/dl_quantum/README.md

 # About

-Notes on quantum computing.
+My notes on quantum computing.
 Not for anywhere in particular.